gridscale/terraform-provider-gridscale/website/docs/r/sshkey.html.md

 # gridscale_sshkey

 Provides an SSH public key resource.
-This can be used to create, modify and delete SSH public keys.
+This can be used to create, modify, and delete SSH public keys.

 ## Example Usage